pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 ```sh
 python3 waf install
 ```

-This approach has only been tested in Linux

 ## Auto-tagging with musiCNN in Streaming mode
-As an example, let's try to use [musiCNN](https://github.com/jordipons/musicnn), a collection of auto-tagging models based on Convolutional Neural Networks (CNNs).
-These models were trained on different datasets and we will consider the one trained on Million Song Dataset.
-It predicts the [top 50 tags of last.fm](http://millionsongdataset.com/lastfm/).
-Here we are reproducing the example of [this blogpost](https://towardsdatascience.com/musicnn-5d1a5883989b) as a demonstration of how simple it is to incorporate a model into our framework.
+As an example, let's try to use [musiCNN](https://github.com/jordipons/musicnn), a pre-trained auto-tagging model based on Convolutional Neural Networks (CNNs).
+There are versions trained on different datasets.
+In this case, we will consider the one relying on the Million Song Dataset that predicts the [top 50 tags of last.fm](http://millionsongdataset.com/lastfm/).
+Here we are reproducing this [blogpost](https://towardsdatascience.com/musicnn-5d1a5883989b) as a demonstration of how simple it is to incorporate a model into our framework.
-All we need is to get a frozen version of the model, the names of the layers and the meaning of each activation:
+All we need is to get is the [model in Protobuf format](https://essentia.upf.edu/models/autotagging/MSD_musicnn_frozen_small.pb), its labels and the names of the input and output layers
+(if the names of the layers are not supplied there are plenty of on-line resources explaining how to [inspect the model](https://medium.com/@daj/how-to-inspect-a-pre-trained-tensorflow-model-5fd2ee79ced0) to get those):

 ```python